RamiMoussally95/Applications-Distribuees/README.md

 ## Features
 - Connects to a **PostgreSQL 16** database.
-- Retrieves all records from the `users` table.
+- Dynamically retrieves and displays column names and data from the `users` table.
-- Dynamically handles and prints the column names and values.
+- Demonstrates proper **resource management** using `try-with-resources`.
-- Demonstrates Java database interaction using **JDBC**.
+- Modular and reusable code structure.

 ---